eraofchaos/eraofchaos.github.io/units/Mermaid.md

 ---
-title: "intMermaid"
+title: "Mermaid"
-permalink: /units/intMermaid/
+permalink: /units/Mermaid/
 excerpt: "The daughter of the sea, who is protected by the sea, heals companions using the power of the ocean."
-heroID: 9905
+unitID: 9905
 last_modified_at: 2020-11-20
 lang: en
-ref: "intMermaid"
+ref: "Mermaid"
 toc: true
 ---
+**Warning** Information on this page is ONLY for internal usage!
+Do not share it with another persons!
 ## General information
  **Description:** The daughter of the sea, who is protected by the sea, heals companions using the power of the ocean.